jfhbrook/public/old-memes/safe-url/README.md

 # safe-url

-Want to print out urls with BASIC AUTH CREDS in them?
-Use this module to SCRUB THEM PUPPIES OUT.
+have you ever wanted to print out a url, but were worried about logging basic auth credentials? this module will do its best to scrub them out.

+note, this comes at ABSOLUTELY NO GUARANTEE on my part, and if you are truly concerned about security, either fork and manually review or find a different dependency.

 ## example